 Facilitating the replication in other EU countries

-To help transfer the learning from the three pilot areas to other European territories and support the implementation of a circular bioeconomy, the project partners are working on a matrix/decision tree and guidelines which are at the basis of a web-based tool designed to assist both policy makers and industry in designing biowaste management strategies.
-Partners are also presenting the fruit of their work at different events.
+To help transfer the learning from the three pilot areas to other European territories and support the implementation of a circular bioeconomy, the project partners worked on a matrix/decision tree and guidelines which are at the basis of a web-based tool designed to assist both policy makers and industry in designing biowaste management strategies.
+Partners also presented the fruit of their work at different events.